mmandle/mmandle/README.md

 <p align="center">
    🎯 **About Me**
-   I'm a passionate Software Developer currently working at Techport.
+   I'm a dedicated Software Developer currently working at Techport.
 With a focus on creating seamless, efficient, and scalable solutions, I specialize in crafting robust APIs, handling databases, and building dynamic frontend experiences.
 I’m always eager to learn new technologies and explore innovative ways to solve complex problems.
 </p>

 <p align="center">